pallets-eco/flask-caching/docs/index.rst

 - CACHE_MEMCACHED_SERVERS

-.. note:: Flask-Cached does not pass additional configuration options to memcached backends.
+.. note:: Flask-Caching does not pass additional configuration options to memcached backends.
 To add additional configuration to these caches, directly set the configuration options on the object after instantiation::